 How to join SnowPals

-At SnowPals we help foster friendships and encourage personal enrichment by sharing snow-sports experiences.
+Join SnowPals to get that work life balance, and to engage in snow sports recreation.
 Join SF Bay Area Professionals to expand your circle of ski and ride buddies, btw, that’s how we came up with our name: Snow (Snow-Sports) + Pals.

-Founded in 1999 by a small group of friends; we are now 8,249 members and growing.
-Celebrating our 24th year of connecting folks to expand their circle of snow sports activity partners.
-Also, a great way to network professionally since most of our members are busy Bay Area and Silicon Valley professionals who share a keen interest to make the most of their recreational time for trips to Tahoe and other powder destinations (road trips & air travel after the pandemic is behind us) for snow-sports.
-In addition, socially connect with skiers and snowboarders in regards to all things Tahoe.
+Founded in 1999 by a small group of friends; we are now 8k+ members and growing.
+For 2023/24 winter, we celebrate our 25th year of connecting folks to expand their circle of snow sports activity partners.
+Also, a great way to network professionally since most of our members are busy Bay Area and Silicon Valley professionals who share the joy of snow-sports.

 Read members’ introductions to get an idea who joins SnowPals.

-View Upcoming Bay Area & Tahoe Events: opportunities to meet in-person (after the pandemic or with members who have been vaccinated) with skiers and boarders near you.
+View Upcoming Bay Area & Tahoe Events: opportunities to meet skiers, boarders near you

 Connect with skiers and snowboarders of all skill levels for trips to Tahoe and to snow destinations covered by your multi-resort ski season pass like Epic, Ikon, Powder Alliance, Indy Pass, and the Mountain Collective Pass.